takamoso/cluestack/README.md

     - [clipboard-polyfill](https://github.com/lgarron/clipboard-polyfill) - Simple copying on the web, with maximum browser compatibility.
 (You probably don't need this anymore!)
     - [ScrollyFills](https://github.com/argyleink/scrollyfills) - grab and go polyfill functions for web scroll features.
     - [scroll-timeline](https://github.com/flackr/scroll-timeline) - A polyfill of ScrollTimeline.
+    - [popover-polyfill](https://github.com/oddbird/popover-polyfill) - This polyfills the HTML popover attribute and showPopover/hidePopover/togglePopover methods onto HTMLElement, as well as the popovertarget and popovertargetaction attributes on Button elements.

 ## Dataset